Mughal Karkhanas: Textiles

 All the Mughal emperors, including Akbar, Jahangir, and Shah Jahan, took equal interest in manufacturing clothes.
+Mughal Clothing became a big part of discussion.
 As per records, Akbar employed eleven thousand tailors for the supply of household goods.
 Even Nur Jahan was directly controlling a few karkhanas.
 There were exclusive karkhanas for the royal families, such as karkhanas at Sonargaon, Junglabree, and Bazetpur, producing Malboos Khas (a superior mulmul cloth reserved for the aristocracy and the members of the royal family).
 Rulers or nobles were directly controlling these karkhanas.
 Mughal clothing was stitched in these karkhanas from the best-chosen cloths, for instance, silk interwoven with gold and silver.
 The Ain-i-Akbari mentions various cloths with Zari work brocade, Embroidery from Gujarat, and Bengal.
 Khasa, Bafta, Gangajal are few of the fabrics given a mention.
 Karkhanas produced numerous kinds of cotton, silk, and woolen textile piece goods.